ZahinMai/HVAC-Occupancy-Detection/README.md

 ## Overview

 In modern society, where we spend 80-90% of our time indoors, HVAC (Heating, Ventilation, and Air Conditioning) systems play a crucial role in maintaining optimal environmental conditions in various indoor spaces, including residential buildings, commercial offices, educational institutions, hospitals, and industrial facilities.
+While huge investements into the development of HVAC systems have made them great at regulating indoor conditions, they remain energy inefficient.

-Traditional systems often operate inefficiently, leading to unnecessary energy consumption and discomfort.
-For instance, when a thermostat is set to a specific temperature and the space is vacated, the system continues to run until the room reaches the set temperature, leading to unnecessary energy consumption.
+Consider a scenario where a thermostat is set to a specific temperature and the space is vacated.
+The system continues to run until the room reaches the set temperature, leading to unnecessary energy consumption.

 While motion sensors can help detect occupancy, they often fail to account for stationary occupants, resulting in discomforting scenarios where lights and systems turn off unexpectedly—a common frustration in student accommodations.

 ## Project Objective